Gamification: History

 The term "gamification" first appeared online in the context of computer software in 2008.
 Gamification did not gain popularity until 2010.
 Even prior to the term coming into use, other fields borrowing elements from videogames was common; for example, some work in learning disabilities and scientific visualization adapted elements from videogames.

 The term "gamification" first gained widespread usage in 2010, in a more specific sense referring to incorporation of social/reward aspects of games into software.
 The technique captured the attention of venture capitalists, one of whom said he considered gamification the most promising area in gaming.
 Another observed that half of all companies seeking funding for consumer software applications mentioned game design in their presentations.

 Several researchers consider gamification closely related to earlier work on adapting game-design elements and techniques to non-game contexts.
 Deterding et al. survey research in human–computer interaction that uses game-derived elements for motivation and interface design, and Nelson argues for a connection to both the Soviet concept of socialist competition, and the American management trend of "fun at work".
 Fuchs points out that gamification might be driven by new forms of ludic interfaces.
 Gamification conferences have also retroactively incorporated simulation; e.g. Will Wright, designer of the 1989 video game SimCity, was the keynote speaker at the gamification conference Gsummit 2013.

-In addition to companies that use the technique, a number of businesses created gamification platforms.
-In October 2007, Bunchball, backed by Adobe Systems Incorporated, was the first company to provide game mechanics as a service, on Dunder Mifflin Infinity, the community site for the NBC TV show The Office.
-Bunchball customers have included Playboy, Chiquita, Bravo, and The USA Network.
-Badgeville, which offers gamification services, launched in late 2010, and raised $15 million in venture-capital funding in its first year of operation.
+In October 2007, Bunchball was the first company to provide game mechanics as a service, on Dunder Mifflin Infinity, the community site for the NBC TV show The Office.
+Badgeville, which offered gamification services, launched in late 2010, and raised $15 million in venture-capital funding in its first year of operation.

+Gabe Zichermann coined "funware" as an alternative term for gamification.

 Gamification as an educational and behavior modification tool reached the public sector by 2012, when the United States Department of Energy co-funded multiple research trials, including consumer behavior studies, adapting the format of Programmed learning into mobile microlearning to experiment with the impacts of gamification in reducing energy use.
-Cultural anthropologist Susan Mazur-Stommen published a business case for applying games to addressing climate change and sustainability, delivering research which "...took many forms including card-games (Cool Choices), videogames (Ludwig), and games for mobile devices such as smartphones (Ringorang) [p.9]."

 Gamification 2013, an event exploring the future of gamification, was held at the University of Waterloo Stratford Campus in October 2013.